-All students must achieve candidacy no later than the second semester of their fourth year, but ideally, sooner.
-This should be done in consultation with their advisor.
+All students are required achieve candidacy no later than the second semester of their fourth year, but are encouraged to do so sooner.
+This should be done in consultation with their Advisor.

-Checklist for PhD Candidacy, Religion Graduate Student Date 1.
-Coursework At time of candidacy student must have earned minimum of 36 credit hours.
-Upon completion of oral defense, 54 minimum credits hours (18 courses) are required.
-Include unofficial transcript downloaded from Esther.
-2. Annual Reports (see instructions and form on pages 13-15) 3.
-Two Department Seminars or its equivalent RELI 527 HISTORY & METHODS: 19th CENTURY RELI 559 HISTORY & METHODS: 20th CENTURY 4.
-Language Training (see pages 11-12) Pass reading exams in both French and German. • Language #1 date passed • Language #2 date passed • Original Language Proficiencies (if necessary for area of study) 5.
-Second-Year Review (see page 17) Each second-year students submits a substantive report in the spring semester and has an hour-long oral interview with the Director of Graduate Studies and their faculty mentor.
-A summary of the report is given to the student on his/her progress in the program.
-6. Qualifying Exams Declaration Form (see form on page 24) 7.
-Evaluation of Qualifying Examinations (include form on page 25) 8.
-Completed documents • Petition for Approval of Candidacy for a Doctoral Degree (C-2) • Candidacy Master's Degree (G-1)
+Checklist for PhD Candidacy, Religion

+Gradua ate Student Date □ 1.
+Coursework At time of candidacy student must have earned a minimum of thirty-six credit hours in 500 and 600 level seminars. □ 2.
+Annual Reports (see instructions and form on pages 15-19) □ 3.
+Required Seminars RELI 527 HISTORY & METHODS: 19th CENTURY RELI 559 HISTORY & METHODS: 20th CENTURY □ 4.
+Language Training (see pages13-14) Pass reading exams in both French and German. • Language #1 date passed • Language #2 date passed • Original Language Proficiencies (if necessary for area of study) □ 5.
+Second-Year Review (see page 21) Each second-year students submits a substantive report in the spring semester and has an hour-long oral interview with the Director of Doctoral Studies and their faculty mentor.
+A summary of the report is given to the student on his/her progress in the program. □ 6.
+Comprehensive Exams Declaration Form (see form on page 26) □ 7.
+Evaluation of Comprehensive Examinations (include form on page 27) □ 8.
+Completed documents Petition for Approval of Candidacy for a Doctoral Degree (C-2) Candidacy Master's Degree (G-1)